gpsaggese-org/umd_classes/msml610/Projects/Project Descriptions/TorchRL_Project_Description.md

-**Description**
+**Tool Description: TorchRL**

-TorchRL is a reinforcement learning library built on PyTorch, designed to simplify the development of RL algorithms.
-It provides a flexible framework for implementing various reinforcement learning techniques, including policy gradients, Q-learning, and actor-critic methods.
-TorchRL allows users to efficiently train agents in complex environments, making it suitable for both academic research and practical applications.
+TorchRL is a library built on PyTorch that simplifies the implementation of reinforcement learning (RL) algorithms.
+It provides a flexible and modular framework for training RL agents across various environments.
+Key features include:

-Technologies Used
-TorchRL

-- Provides modular components for building RL algorithms.
+- Support for various RL algorithms (DQN, PPO, A3C, etc.)
-- Supports a variety of environments compatible with OpenAI Gym.
-- Facilitates easy integration with PyTorch for deep learning tasks.
+- Integration with OpenAI Gym for diverse environment simulations
+- Utilities for policy evaluation, training, and logging
+- Pre-trained models for quick experimentation and benchmarking

 ---

-### Project 1: Basic Reinforcement Learning with CartPole
+### Project 1: Simple Game Agent (Difficulty: 1)

-**Difficulty**: 1 (Easy)

-**Project Objective**: The goal is to train an agent to balance a pole on a moving cart using the CartPole environment.
-The project will focus on developing a simple Q-learning algorithm to optimize the agent's policy.
+**Project Objective:**
+Develop a reinforcement learning agent using TorchRL to play a simple game like CartPole, optimizing for the highest score.

-**Dataset Suggestions**:
+**Dataset Suggestions:**
-- Use the OpenAI Gym's CartPole-v1 environment, which is included in the library and does not require external datasets.
+- Use the OpenAI Gym's CartPole environment, which is built-in and does not require additional datasets.

-**Tasks**:
-- Set Up the Environment:
+**Tasks:**
-    - Install the OpenAI Gym and TorchRL libraries and configure the CartPole environment.
+- Set up the OpenAI Gym environment for CartPole.
-- Implement Q-learning:
+- Implement a DQN agent using TorchRL.
-    - Define the Q-learning algorithm and initialize the Q-table.
-- Train the Agent:
+- Train the agent to maximize its score over episodes.
-    - Run episodes in the environment, updating the Q-table based on the agent's actions and rewards.
-- Evaluate Performance:
-    - Track the agent's performance over episodes and visualize the learning curve using Matplotlib.
-- Fine-tuning:
+- Evaluate the performance of the trained agent by plotting the score over time.

+**Bonus Ideas (Optional):**
-    - Experiment with hyperparameters such as learning rate and discount factor to improve the agent's performance.
+- Experiment with different hyperparameters (learning rate, discount factor).
+- Compare the performance of DQN with another algorithm like PPO.

 ---

-### Project 2: Autonomous Driving Simulation
+### Project 2: Autonomous Driving Simulation (Difficulty: 2)

-**Difficulty**: 2 (Medium)

-**Project Objective**: Develop an autonomous driving agent that learns to navigate a simulated environment using reinforcement learning.
-The project will utilize a deep Q-network (DQN) to optimize the agent's driving policy.
+**Project Objective:**
+Create a reinforcement learning model to navigate a self-driving car in a simulated environment, optimizing for safe and efficient route completion.

-**Dataset Suggestions**:
+**Dataset Suggestions:**
-- Use the Unity ML-Agents Toolkit, which provides a driving simulation environment with built-in scenarios for training agents.
+- Use the CARLA simulator, which is open-source and provides a rich environment for autonomous driving tasks.

-**Tasks**:
-- Set Up Unity Environment:
-    - Install Unity ML-Agents and set up the driving simulation.
-- Implement DQN:
+**Tasks:**
+- Set up the CARLA environment and connect it with TorchRL.
-    - Build a deep Q-network using TorchRL to approximate the Q-value function.
+- Implement a PPO agent to control the vehicle.
-- Train the Driving Agent:
+- Train the agent to navigate through a series of checkpoints while avoiding obstacles.
-    - Run training episodes where the agent learns from its interactions with the environment, receiving rewards for successful navigation.
-- Hyperparameter Tuning:
-    - Experiment with different architectures and hyperparameters to optimize the DQN performance.
-- Visualization:
-    - Create visualizations of the agent's driving path and performance metrics over training episodes.
+- Analyze the agent's performance based on completion time and safety metrics.

-**Bonus Ideas**:
+**Bonus Ideas (Optional):**
-- Introduce obstacles in the simulation and evaluate the agent's adaptability.
-- Compare the performance of DQN with other algorithms like Double DQN or Dueling DQN.
+- Introduce additional challenges such as varying weather conditions or traffic.
+- Implement a reward shaping strategy to improve learning efficiency.

 ---

-### Project 3: Multi-Agent Reinforcement Learning in a Game Environment
+### Project 3: Multi-Agent Cooperation (Difficulty: 3)

-**Difficulty**: 3 (Hard)
+**Project Objective:**

-**Project Objective**: Implement a multi-agent reinforcement learning system where agents compete or cooperate in a game environment.
-The goal is to optimize their strategies using Proximal Policy Optimization (PPO).
+Design a multi-agent reinforcement learning system where agents must collaborate to achieve a common goal, optimizing for collective performance.

-**Dataset Suggestions**:
+**Dataset Suggestions:**
-- Use the OpenAI Gym's Multi-Agent Particle Environment or the StarCraft II Learning Environment (SC2LE) for game scenarios.
+- Use the Multi-Agent Particle Environment (MPE), available on GitHub, which provides a variety of scenarios for multi-agent tasks.

-**Tasks**:
-- Set Up Multi-Agent Environment:
-    - Install the necessary libraries and configure the chosen multi-agent environment.
-- Implement PPO Algorithm:
-    - Develop the PPO algorithm using TorchRL, focusing on policy optimization for multiple agents.
-- Train Agents:
-    - Run training sessions where agents learn to maximize their cumulative rewards through cooperation or competition.
-- Evaluate Strategies:
+**Tasks:**
+- Set up the MPE environment and integrate it with TorchRL.
+- Implement a centralized training approach using A3C for multiple agents working together.
+- Train the agents to complete tasks such as gathering resources or reaching a target location.
-    - Assess the performance of different agents based on their learning outcomes and strategies.
+- Evaluate the cooperative performance by measuring success rates and communication efficiency.
-- Advanced Analysis:
-    - Analyze the convergence of policies and the impact of agent interactions on overall performance.

-**Bonus Ideas**:
+**Bonus Ideas (Optional):**
-- Experiment with different reward structures to influence agent behavior.
-- Implement communication protocols between agents and evaluate their effects on performance.
+- Investigate different communication strategies between agents.
+- Compare the effectiveness of centralized vs. decentralized training methods.